 The Art facilities, located in the Social Sciences and Visual Arts Building (Bldg.
-G), contain seven specialized art studios with stateof-the-art equipment; four computer labs covering a range of courses in digital technology; a raked art history lecture hall with the latest AV and Smartboard technology, and a Photography complex that includes two professional photography studios, two large black & white darkrooms (for classroom and for general use), seven individual color print photography darkrooms, a computer lab for digital photography and a variety of specialized development areas.
+G), contain seven specialized art studios with state-of-the-art equipment; four computer labs covering a range of courses in digital technology; a raked art history lecture hall with the latest AV and Smartboard technology, and a Photography complex that includes two professional photography studios, two large black & white darkrooms (for classroom and for general use), seven individual color print photography darkrooms, a computer lab for digital photography and a variety of specialized development areas.

 The Firehouse Plaza Art Gallery, which is operated by the Art Department, offers several art exhibitions yearly and is open to the general public.
 Art students must complete one questionnaire associated with an art exhibition at the Firehouse Gallery and attend one Art Forum sponsored by the Art Department each semester.
 In addition, museum and/or gallery visits and field trips may be required as part of an art instructor's curriculum.
 Students may also be required to provide supplies and/or equipment for individual use in their courses.

+The Art Department requires all art majors to majoring a cumulative 2.0.

 The Art Department requires all art majors to maintain a cumulative 2.0 GPA in their field of study.
 After one probationary semester, art majors with GPA's below 2.0 will be withdrawn from their major area of study.